 Close to Home Camping in San Diego

-There’s nothing better than feeling like you’re a million miles away in nature yet actually only an hour from home.
+Getting a camper van rental in San Diego and then going camping: there’s nothing better than feeling like you’re a million miles away in nature yet actually only an hour from home.
 Close to Home Camping can be easy, and fabulous, especially in the San Diego area where local adventures are year-round given the mild temperatures of Fall and Winter.
-Here’s a look at a beautiful little getaway done over Thanksgiving that we were very thankful for.
+Here’s a look at a beautiful little getaway we did with a camper van rental done over Thanksgiving that we were very thankful for.

 Taking the Turkey on the Road

 With family and friends scattered about the country this Thanksgiving, Todd and I decided to take my nephew, our mountain bikes and our Thanksgiving meal on the road.
 We set three must-haves when planning our getaway:

 - We needed to camp somewhere beautiful that we could drive to in under an hour in our camper van rental.